 Imatinib mesylate (Gleevac®; USA and Glivec® Europe, New Zealand, from Novartis) is a small molecule inhibitor of ABL, KIT, and platelet-derived growth factor receptor (PDGFR) tyrosine kinases.
 It is an FDA-approved oral treatment for chronic myeloid leukaemia, acute lymphoblastic leukaemia, myelodysplastic/myeloproliferative disease, chronic eosinophilic leukaemia and metastatic/malignant gastrointestinal stromal tumours.
 Imatinib has also been used for the treatment of some skin conditions.

 Reported uses of imatinib in dermatology include:

-With the exception of dermatofibrosarcoma protuberans, all other off-label dermatology indications are based on isolated case reports and/or small, uncontrolled series.
+Except for dermatofibrosarcoma protuberans, all other off-label dermatology indications are based on isolated case reports and small, uncontrolled series.

 Imatinib has also been used in generalised morphoea.

 Imatinib has been suggested as a suitable for melanoma carrying certain c-kit mutations.
 These include: